Eastern Slovakia Genealogy Research Strategies

 After you've got a Place Name, Verify It

-Even after you've found a place name on a document, you've got more work to do to ensure you've got a workable name.
+Even after you've found a place name on a document, you've got more work to do to ensure you've got a viable name.
 More often than not, there is more investigation to follow.

 • Spelling In many cases, the place name that you receive may have been incorrectly spelled.
 This happened for many reasons - the transliteration or translation into another language, poor penmanship, name only spoken, never written.
 The best way to verify the name and its proper spelling is to consult with people who are knowledgeable about your region.
 Although there are thousands of villages, these people can quickly recognize the misspellings due to their knowledge of the indigenous languages.